The Oakdale City Council holds regular meetings on the first and third Mondays at 7:00 pm in the Council Chambers located at 277 North Second Avenue.

 ADDRESSING THE COUNCIL

 For each item on the Agenda, the Mayor will call for speakers after staff has presented their report and prior to Council discussion.
 Once the Mayor has opened the item for discussion, citizens wishing to speak should approach the podium, state their name, and direct questions or comments to the Mayor.
 Presentations should be clear and concise.
 Groups and organizations are asked to designate a spokesperson whenever possible.
 Repetition of ideas expressed by other speakers should be avoided.
-Speakers are limited to five minutes.
+Speakers are limited to three minutes and speakers may not defer their time to another speaker.
 The Mayor has the discretion to lengthen or shorten the allotted times.

 Items not listed on the agenda will be considered under “Public Comment.”